imagej/imagej.github.io/_pages/plugins/bigstitcher/flatfield-correction.md

 You can specify the dark and bright image files by dragging and dropping the file, entering the path manually or selecting the file by clicking **Browse...**.

-{% include info-box content='The dark and bright images should be provided as TIFF files.
+{% include notice icon="info" content='The dark and bright images should be provided as TIFF files.
 The images should have the same width and height as your raw images.
 If you use 2D flatfield images to correct 3D stacks, the same correction will be applied to every slice.' %}

 Furthermore, you can **set the correction active**.
 Use this to activate or deactivate the flatfield correction to compare results.